dgerabagi/aiascent-dev/flattened_repo.md

 Let's break down this command:
 *   `-d`: Runs the container in detached mode (in the background).
 *   `--gpus all`: **(Crucial for performance)** Assigns all available NVIDIA GPUs to the container.
-If you are on a CPU-only machine, you can remove this flag, but transcription will be extremely slow.
+If you encounter errors or are on a CPU-only machine, see the Troubleshooting section.
 *   `-p 9000:9000`: Maps port 9000 on your host machine to port 9000 inside the container.
 This is how you'll access the API.
 *   `-v "C:\...:/data"`: This mounts your local audio directory into the container at the `/data` path.
 This is how the API can access your audio files. **You must replace the example path with the absolute path to your audio files.**
 *   `yoeven/insanely-fast-whisper-api:latest`: The name of the Docker image to use.